* This course contributes to the Royal Society of Biology's Industry Skills Certificate

 The Basics of Programming with Python and Jupyter Notebooks

 In the ﬁrst half of the course we'll take you from zero to hero.
-Introducing Python and Jupyter Notebooks from the very basics through to writing simple functions.
-This will involve short tutorial alternated with practical and relevant exercises - all done through live coding.
+Introducing Python and Jupyter from the very basics through to writing simple functions.
+This will involve short tutorials alternated with practical and relevant exercises - all done through live coding.

 Plotting and Statistics in Python

 In the afternoon, you'll learn some practical application of Python.
-By introducing important modules (NumPy, SciPy, Pandas and Seaborn) we will cover how to read in datasets and carry out simple plotting and statistics on this data.
+By introducing important modules (NumPy, SciPy, Pandas and Seaborn) we will cover how to read in datasets and carry out simple plotting and statistics.